adriannovegil/flowing-retail-zeebe/README.md

 ![Alternatives](./docs/zeebe-broker-alternatives.png)

-As always it depends on the circumstences which architecture might work in your scenario.
+As always it depends on the circumstences which architecture might work in your scenario:

-If your motivation is to use Zeebe as **Saga Coordinator** than it is very natural to run a central broker, as this can sort out all consistency behavior of your Sagas for you.
+ * If your motivation is to use Zeebe as **Saga Coordinator** than it is very natural to run a central broker, as this can sort out all consistency behavior of your Sagas for you.

-If you **orchestrate your microservices** you might want to follow the [Smart Endpoints and Dumb pipes](https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes) approach from Martin Fowler.
+ * If you **orchestrate your microservices** you might want to follow the [Smart Endpoints and Dumb pipes](https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes) approach from Martin Fowler.
 This would mean to have e.g. Apache Kafka as dumb pipe and put all the smartness into the services, e.g. the worklow executed within Zeebe.

 So there are a couple of **advantages** of using Zeebe as middleware: